 The wrist is held in a straight line with the forearm.
 A dimple is palpated dorsally over the radiocarpal joint, which serves as the entry point for the needle.
 The needle is held perpendicular to the forearm and inserted dorsally.

 With the elbow in 90° flexion.
 The olecranon process, the lateral epicondyle, and the radial head are palpated.
 The needle is then inserted laterally into the triangle formed by these three structures.

 The knee is slightly bent and the needle is held perpendicular to the leg.
-The needle is inserted medially beneath the patella at approximately the 2 to 3-o’clock position.
+The needle is inserted medially beneath the patella at approximately the 2 to the 3-o’clock position.

 A lateral approach is also used in some cases.

 if required, the prepatellar pouch can be emptied by gently applying pressure and squeezing the soft tissues.

 The ankle is held at 90° or slightly plantarflexed.
 A space medial to the tibialis anterior tendon or space palpated between the lateral malleolus and extensor digiti minimi can be used to approach the joint.